by Julie Zine Coleman

 We Americans are busy people.
 In our drive for productivity, we pick up burdens we don’t have time to lay back down.
 The Covid crisis has temporarily knocked a lot of that out of us.
 If you haven’t already, embrace the reduction in activity.

 Find a quiet corner in your house.
 Sit down unencumbered by routine distractions and open your heart to him.
 As we embark on a new year, make it a priority to give God the time he deserves.
 Don’t go to him with an agenda.
 Let him set the pace.
 And as he leads you beside quiet waters, you will be restored.

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

-About the author: Julie Coleman helps others to understand and know an unexpected God.
+About the author: Julie Zine Coleman helps others to understand and know an unexpected God.
 A popular conference and retreat speaker, she holds an M.A. in biblical studies.
 Julie is the managing editor for Arise Daily.
-When she is not glaring at her computer, she spends time with her grandchildren, gardening, or walking her neurotic dog.
+When she is not glaring at her computer, she spends time with her grandchildren, gardening, or crafting.
 More on Julie can be found at unexpectedgod.com and Facebook.

 Does the Bible depict women as second-class citizens of the Kingdom?
 Jesus didn’t think so.
 Unexpected Love takes a revealing look at the encounters that Jesus had with women in the gospels.
 You will fall in love with the dynamic, beautiful, and unexpectedly personal Jesus.